any-tdf/stdf/packages/rollup-plugin-md-ts/README.md

 The implementation idea is based on [rollup-plugin-md](https://github.com/xiaofuzi/rollup-plugin-md), adding TypeScript and compatible with Vite's plugin type.

-The STDF new site <https://next.stdf.design> uses this plugin.
+The STDF doc site <https://stdf.design> uses this plugin.

 ## Parameters